 Kansas has a statute specifically addressing outdoor power equipment dealership agreements.
-Kansas defines "outdoor power equipment" to include "machinery, equipment, attachments or repair parts therefor [sic], used for industrial, construction, maintenance or utility purposes."
+Kansas defines "outdoor power equipment" to include "machinery, equipment, attachments or repair parts therefor, used for industrial, construction, maintenance or utility purposes."
 Kan.
 Stat.
 Ann. § 16-1302.
 The stated purpose of the Kansas statute is to "prevent arbitrary or abusive conduct and to preserve and enhance the reasonable expectations for success in the business of distributing outdoor power equipment."
 Id. at § 16-1301.
 Interestingly, Kansas also has a statute specifically addressing lawn and garden equipment.
-See Id. at § 16-1401 et seq..
-The lawn and garden equipment dealership statute is notably similar to § 16-1301 et seq., but is not summarized herein and should be consulted separately for determining its applicability versus § 16-1301 et seq..
+See Id. at § 16-1401 et seq., but is not summarized herein and should be consulted separately for determining its applicability versus § 16-1301 et seq.
 Finally, Kansas also has separate statutes addressing dealership agreements relating to farm implements, machinery, attachments or repair parts and farm equipment.
 See Kan.
 Stat.
-Ann. § 16-1001 et seq. and § 16-1201 et seq..
+Ann. § 16-1001 et seq. and § 16-1201 et seq.